 - The organist for all weddings is the Organist of St. John’s Church or one of the Assistant Organists.

-- The music for the service reflects the character of the music normally used at worship in Saint John’s Church.
+- The music for the service reflects the character of the music normally used at worship in St. John’s Church.
 Secular music is not appropriate.

 - Additional musicians may be engaged, and the choir may participate if desired and if they are available.
 A rehearsal with the organist is required for any additional musicians.
 An additional fee is required for the participation of the choir.

 - When the date of the service is placed on the calendar, the organist will be notified.
 The couple should arrange for an appointment with the organist as early as possible.

 - Flowers may be placed at the altar.
 They may be purchased from and arranged by the florist, or purchased and arranged by a member of the St. John’s Altar Guild.
 Certain size and height limits apply, so the details need to be worked out with the wedding coordinator.